Automorphisms of procongruence curve and pants complexes: The procongruence mapping class group and procongruence curve complex

 For every $k\geq 0$, there is a natural embedding $C(S)_k\hookrightarrow\cP_{k+1}(\hL(S))$ from the set of $k$-simplices of the curve complex into the profinite set $\cP_{k+1}(\hL(S))$ of unordered subsets of $k+1$ elements of $\hL(S)$.
-The \emph{complex of profinite curves} $\kC_\cL(S)$ is then defined as the \emph{abstract simplicial profinite complex} (cf.\ (ii) of Definition~3.2 in \cite{[B3]}) whose set of $k$-simplices, for $k\geq 0$, is the closure of the image of $C(S)_k$ in $\cP_{k+1}(\hL(S))$. \emph{Note that, as an abstract simplicial complex, $\kC_\cL(S)$ is a flag complex because $C(S)$ is.} This remark will play an important role later on in the paper.
+The \emph{procongruence curve complex} $\kC_\cL(S)$ is then defined as the \emph{abstract simplicial profinite complex} (cf.\ (ii) of Definition~3.2 in \cite{[B3]}) whose set of $k$-simplices, for $k\geq 0$, is the closure of the image of $C(S)_k$ in $\cP_{k+1}(\hL(S))$. \emph{Note that, as an abstract simplicial complex, $\kC_\cL(S)$ is a flag complex because $C(S)$ is.} This remark will play an important role later on in the paper.

 So far we have two congruence completions of the curve complex $C(S)$: the simplicial profinite set $\kC(S)_\bt$ obtained as the $\kG(S)$-completion of the simplicial set $C(S)_\bt$ and the abstract simplicial profinite complex $\kC_\cL(S)$ defined above.
 Each construction has its own advantage.
 As we just remarked, $\kC_\cL(S)$ is a flag simplicial complex.
 On the other hand, the stabilizers for the action of $\kG(S)$ on $\kC(S)_\bt$ are obtained taking the closure in $\kG(S)$ of the stabilizers for the action of $\G(S)$ on $C(S)_\bt$ (cf.\ Proposition~6.5 in \cite{[B1]}).
 Let $\kC_\cL(S)_\bt$ be the simplicial profinite set associated (formally) to the abstract simplicial profinite complex $\kC_\cL(S)$.
 This is endowed with a continuous $\kG(S)$-action and there is a natural $\G(S)$-equivariant map of simplicial sets $C(S)_\bt\to\kC(S)_\bt$, with dense image.
 By the universal property of $\kG(S)$-completions, there is then a natural surjective map of simplicial profinite sets $\kC(S)_\bt\rightarrow \kC_\cL(S)_\bt$.
 According to Remark~7.11 of \cite{[B4]}, also $\kC(S)_\bt$ is the simplicial profinite set associated to an abstract simplicial profinite complex $\kC(S)$.
 Therefore, there is also an induced surjective map of abstract simplicial profinite complexes $r\co\kC(S)\rightarrow \kC_\cL(S)$.